 Narcissists' behavior can be counterproductive to their aims and happiness.
 Here are some specific ways this plays out.
-Do you recognize any of these behavior in others, or even in yourself?
+Do you recognize any of these behaviors in others, or even in yourself?

 1. They disrespect other people's time.

 Narcissists see their own agenda as very important.
 This can result in disrespecting other people's time, whether it's sending work emails after hours, excessive DMs, or chewing co-workers' ears off about their latest passions, ideas, travel experiences, or weekend achievements.
 They'll typically monopolize more than 50% of conversations and ignore other people's hints that they need to focus on other things.